neuralmagic/deepsparse/README.md

 ### 📜 DeepSparse Benchmark

-The Deepsparse Benchmark, a command-line (CLI) tool, is used to evaluate the DeepSparse Engine's performance with ONNX models.
+DeepSparse Benchmark, a command-line (CLI) tool, is used to evaluate the DeepSparse Engine's performance with ONNX models.
 This tool processes arguments, downloads and compiles the network into the engine, creates input tensors, and runs the model based on the selected scenario.

 Run `deepsparse.benchmark -h` to look up arguments: